KQM-git/TCL/characters/geo/gorou.md

 ### Lapping Hound: Warm as Water

 When **General's Glory** is in the "**Impregnable**" or "**Crunch**" states, it will also heal active characters within its AoE by 50% of Gorou's own DEF every 1.5s.

+* The healing is dynamic and does not snapshot Gorou's DEF on cast.
 {% endtab %}

 {% tab title="C5" %}